dev4press/coreactivity/readme.txt

 = How are the log entries stored? =
 Plugin creates 3 new database tables where all events are registered, and all the events logged.

+= How much the logging process slows down the website? = If you have all events enabled, plugin will add 150+ hooks into various elements of WordPress and plugins.
+That is not too much when compared to 3000+ hooks WordPress runs on average, so it will not have a big impact on WordPress performance.
+And, it is a good idea to disable events you don't need to use.

 == Changelog ==
 = 1.0 (2020.09.16) =